Aims and Scope

 KOME is financed by the co-EiCs (Marton Demeter and Janos Toth).
 Beginning with 01/01/2019 KOME is co-financed by the National Cultural Fund of Hungary.
 You can support us by sending money via PayPal.

-Janos Toth, PhD; Kodolányi János University of Applied Sciences, Hungary
+Janos Toth, PhD; Kodolányi János University, Hungary

 KOME Editorial Board

 Marton Demeter, PhD; National University of Public Service, Hungary